Positive Young Minds

 Is your child anxious about starting school?

 I remember when my eldest child started school.
 They were was so excited.
 I was anxious...
-Will they like it, what will their teacher be like, how can I help, do I stay in the classroom?
+Will they like it?
+What will their teacher be like?
+How can I help?
+Do I stay in the classroom?
 The questions were endless.
 We had done some orientation but it was still a bit scarey.
 Together we negotiated the year.
 They had a wonderful teacher.
 She was strict, but clear, with us newbie parents and we felt a part of the class.

 If you're feeling some of my first day at school nerves, have a think about your first day at a new job, or walking into a new group of people.
 What helps - some knowledge, preparation, confidence, a friendly smile - these will help your child too.
-Drop them off confidently with a big smile, your confidence will transfer to your child (then meet up with the other Prep parents to express your concerns and try and find answers to your questions).
+With just a little bit of luck, drop them off confidently with a big smile, and your confidence will transfer to your child (then meet up with the other Prep parents to express your concerns and try and find answers to your questions).

 • Allow them to wear their uniform, including shoes to get used to the different feeling.